 Spear Phishing Defenses

 Email security software can block many of these emails, but some will still slip through even if you have the proper prevention methods in place.
 Double-check the email address these emails come from as well as the reply address.
 If you’re on your computer, hover your mouse over any links to see where they’ll take you before clicking on them.
 With some mobile phones, you can hold down your finger on a link to see where it goes, although this is riskier than checking it from a computer.
 Never open any attachments without making sure the message is legitimate.

-In addition to verifying the email address, check for grammatical errors that may indicate an attacker is looking for easy targets.
-While everyone makes mistakes in their emails occasionally, phishing attempts will have a higher number of errors than usual if the attacker isn’t a native speaker of the language.
+In addition to verifying the email address, check for grammatical errors or awkward wording that may indicate an attacker is looking for easy targets.
+While everyone makes mistakes in their emails occasionally, phishing attempts may have a higher number of errors than usual if the attacker isn’t a native speaker of the language.
 However, AI tools have enabled cyber criminals to create much more sophisticated phishing emails over time.

 If you can’t tell whether the message is real or not, contact the alleged sender through a different channel.
 Don’t reply to the email if it’s fraudulent or you’re unsure.